Snakes and ladders

 Snakes and ladders is a board game for two or more players regarded today as a worldwide classic.
-The game originated in ancient India as Moksha Patam, and was brought to the United Kingdom in the 1890s.
+The game originated in ancient India as Moksha Patam ('liberation lesson'), and was brought to the United Kingdom in the 1890s.
 It is played on a game board with numbered, gridded squares.
 A number of "ladders" and "snakes" are pictured on the board, each connecting two specific board squares.
-The object of the game is to navigate one's game piece, according to die rolls, from the start (bottom square) to the finish (top square), helped by climbing ladders but hindered by falling down snakes.
+The object of the game is to navigate one's game piece, according to die rolls, from the start (bottom square) to the finish (top square), helped by climbing ladders but hindered by sliding down snakes.

 The game is a simple race based on sheer luck, and it is popular with young children.
 The historic version had its roots in morality lessons, on which a player's progression up the board represented a life journey complicated by virtues (ladders) and vices (snakes).
-The game is also sold under other names, such as the morality themed Chutes and Ladders, which was published by the Milton Bradley Company starting in 1943.
+The game is also sold under other names, such as the morality themed Chutes and Ladders published by the Milton Bradley Company starting in 1943.

 Equipment

-The size of the grid varies, but is most commonly 8×8, 10×10 or 12×12 squares.
+The size of the grid varies, but is most commonly 8×8, 10×10, or 12×12 squares.
 Boards have snakes and ladders starting and ending on different squares; both factors affect the duration of play.
 Each player is represented by a distinct game piece token.
 A single die is rolled to determine random movement of a player's token in the traditional form of play; two dice may be used for a shorter game.

 History

-Snakes and ladders originated as part of a family of Indian dice board games that included gyan chauper and pachisi (known in English as Ludo and Parcheesi).
-It made its way to England and was sold as "Snakes and Ladders", then the basic concept was introduced in the United States as Chutes and Ladders.
+Snakes and ladders originated as part of a family of Indian dice board games.
+They included gyan chauper and pachisi (which was adapted into Ludo, Parcheesi, and other cross and circle games).
+Gyan chaupar made its way to England and was sold as "Snakes and Ladders", then the basic concept was introduced in the United States as Chutes and Ladders.